chichicuervo/hs_url_match/README.md

 hs_url_match.lua
 ================

-A simple url matcher for Nginx-Lua, using Intel's Hyperscan for fast, bulk route matching, and complies with FastRoute syntax.
+A simple url matcher for Nginx-Lua, using [Intel's Hyperscan](https://01.org/hyperscan) (via [luahs](https://github.com/starius/luahs)) for fast, bulk route matching, and complies with [FastRoute](https://github.com/nikic/FastRoute) syntax.

 Use this to build your own custom URL router.

 Basic Usage
 ===========